madni1233/SILENT-SOBX-MD/README.md

 -----------

-***⚠️THANKS FOR USING SILENT-SOBX-MD WHATSAPP BOT IF U HAVE ANY PROBLEM YOU CAN CONTECT ME NOTE SILENT-SOBX-MD A ANTIBAN WHATSAPP BOT BUT IF YOUR WHATSAPP ACCOUNT BANNED THEN I'M NO RESPONSE ABLE THANKYOU BY SILENTLOVER432 KING OF WHATSAPP♥️☣️🥂***
+***⚠️THANKS FOR USING MADNI SOCIAL MEDIA-MD WHATSAPP BOT IF U HAVE ANY PROBLEM YOU CAN CONTECT ME NOTE SILENT-SOBX-MD A ANTIBAN WHATSAPP BOT BUT IF YOUR WHATSAPP ACCOUNT BANNED THEN I'M NO RESPONSE ABLE THANKYOU BY MADNI SOCIAL MEDIA SERVICES KING OF WHATSAPP♥️☣️🥂***

 ------------